 The student presentations from the 30th workshop, featuring the works of each team, are online and can be viewed here.
 Please check them out.

 "The Pulitzer Prize Photographers" event on May 10, 2016 was a smashing success.
 Podcasts, videos and photos can all be seen here.

 Eddie Adams honored in his hometown of New Kensington, PA with historical plaque.
 Full story here, on Tribune-Review website.

 2018 KEY DATES

 The Eddie Adams Workshop believes in providing a safe and secure atmosphere for each year’s students.
-Read our code of conduct here.
+Read more about our professional policy here.